Why is My Car Overheating When the AC Is On?

 Imagine you are driving on a hot summer day but suddenly your car starts overheating and you can’t use the AC anymore.
 Not only would this be inconvenient as you swelter in a hot car, but it could be causing some serious damage to the vehicle.
-Air-conditioning (AC) is one of the many features of a car to make commuting comfortable and is used almost always irrespective of the weather if it’s hot, cold, raining or snowing.
+Air-conditioning (AC) is one of the many features of a car to make commuting comfortable and is used almost always irrespective is the weather hot, cold, raining or snowing.
 However, if there is a problem with the AC, even normal usage can cause it to overheat.
-The way to find out how to fix it, is to first find out why does it happen?
-At Onehowto, we explain the possible reasons for why your car is overheating when the AC is on.
+The way to find out how to fix it, is to first find out why does it happen.
+At oneHOWTO we explain the possible reasons why your car is overheating when the AC is on.

 Why Is The Car Overheating?

 - Inefficient functioning of the cooling system is one of the most common reasons for an overheated car.
 The reason for that could be as simple as a leak in the radiator which requires water to be refilled at short intervals.
 The tubes of the radiator corrode with time.
 Though the coolant has corrosion inhibitors added to it and help prevent such occurrences initially, over time it becomes ineffective.
 Take a look at your radiator and if you see a lot of built up dirt or debris, then this could be the cause of your overheating.
 You can easily wash the radiator by squirting a low pressure hose through the fins (do not use high pressure or it could cause damage).
 If the fins are bent, this can obstruct air flow, so carefully mold them back into shape with a flat-head screwdriver.
 If the fins are too damaged and rusted, then it may be time to get a new one.

 What To Do?

-If you face the overheating problem while driving, first stop the car, turn on the heater on full blast so that the heat is pulled out from the coolant to the ambient air of the car.
+If you face the overheating problem while driving, first stop the car, turn the heater on full blast so that the heat is pulled out from the coolant to the ambient air of the car.
 You might want to step out of the car when doing this.
 Next, turn off the AC.
 Idle the engine for a couple of minutes and then finally turn off the engine.
 Try and sort out any issue from the above pointers that can be fixed right away.
 If you are not able to do this, turn in the car to the nearest service center you can find.
 Needless to say, keep the AC switched off while driving to the service station.